QUESTIONS ABOUT THE STUDY

 A long list of potential impacts are being studied, some of which include impacts to property, cost, traffic, property access, low-income and minority communities, water resources, noise, air quality, wildlife and historical resources.
 These impacts will be weighed with project performance measures to identify a preferred alternative.

-Is there a way to expedite preliminary design and the environmental review?
+Is there a way to expedite the project?

 Will Kentucky and Indiana have equal influence over which alternative is selected?

 This is a bi-state project, and Kentucky and Indiana will collaborate throughout the decision-making process.

 What happens when the environmental process is over?

 After the FHWA issues the ROD and with the help of available federal funds, Indiana and Kentucky can move forward with detailed design plans, right-of-way appraisals and land purchases, the procurement process and construction.

 How is the preferred alternative selected?

 It is a multi-step process that includes leadership in both states, the community, and state and federal agencies.
 After preliminary studies are complete for the Draft Environment Impact Statement (DEIS), the two states will consider the identified benefits, impacts, costs and community input and will propose a preferred alternative in the DEIS.